Master of Science in Management

 This course is about understanding how entrepreneurial skills can be used to craft innovative responses to pressing social needs.
 These skills are opportunity recognition, assembling resources, launching a venture, scaling it and finally ensuring its sustainability.
 There will be an emphasis, throughout the course, on how exemplar for-profit enterprises have been able to successfully contribute to widespread economic well-being and social development while enjoying significant profitability.
 Students will appreciate that the pursuit of profit and poverty alleviation need not be mutually exclusive domains and the institutional requirements that are needed to ensure this outcome.
 Previously MG 0531.

-MGMT 6540 Cross-Cultural Management 3 Credits
+MGMT 6540 Cross Cultural Management and Sustainable Leadership 3 Credits

 This course develops a framework for distinguishing the various stages of cooperative relationships across national cultures, which have distinct characteristics and call for different modes of behavior.
 The stages of this framework include: identifying a cross-cultural win-win strategy; translating the strategy into viable action plans; executing the strategy and making cross-cultural collaboration happen; and assuring that emerging synergistic organizations become self-initiating entities.
 The course identifies and discusses in detail the necessary managerial skills for the support of each of these stages.
 Previously MG 0540.